Switching off the 3G network.

 If you do not have a compatible 4G or 5G phone, you will not be able to make calls on the 4G or 5G networks.

-3G has already been switched off in some countries.
-If you have a compatible 4G or 5G phone with 4G Calling turned on, there should not be any impact on your roaming experience.
+3G has also been switched off in some other countries.
+If you have a compatible 4G or 5G phone with 4G Calling turned on, there shouldn’t be any impact on your roaming experience.
 But if this is not the case, you may notice an impact on your roaming experience, so please check before you travel.

 3G services have been switched off for all UK networks.
 You need to upgrade to a 4G or 5G phone.